imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/3_postprocessing.md

 ![Backward-facing step paraview velocity contour settings](figures/paraview-menu-velocity-contour-settings.png)

 The velocity field looks as expected: The velocity magnitude at the inlet is about  $$1\,\text{m/s}$$.
-The flow detaches as it goes over the backward-facing step and reattaches further downstream.
-Due to the increase in cross-sectional area, the flow decelerates slightly.
+The flow separates at the step corner and there is a recirculation zone immediately downstream of the step.
+The flow rattaches to the bottom wall further downstream, after which a recovery region follows.
+The typical reattachment length is 6-8 step heights for a Reynolds number of 1250.

 ![Backward-facing step paraview velocity contour](figures/paraview-results-velocity-contour.png)